 Each deferral request is reviewed on a case-by-case basis by the RCSI Admissions Committee.

 Deferral requests must be in writing and demonstrate that you are facing unforeseen financial, medical or personal circumstances which prevent you from commencing the academic programme on time.

 Deferral requests based on COVID-19 restrictions, which are outside of your control, will be dealt with by the Admissions Office later this summer.

 Please note that RCSI does not offer deferrals to students who simply change their minds in advance of the registration date.

 Orientation Day takes place on the first day of each new academic year.
 It usually comprises a series of short lectures in the morning followed by Registration in the afternoon, all of which will take place online this year.
 Attendance at the full day is compulsory.
 The Orientation Day schedules for the academic year 2021/22 will be outlined in more detail at the pre-arrival webinars later this summer.

 - A welcome address by your Head of School

 - An introduction to administrative staff and support services

 - An outline of the first two weeks by the Deputy Dean for Student Engagement

-Given that all international students will have to complete a 14-day restricted movement period on arrival into Dublin prior to registration, the first two weeks of the programme, including Orientation and Registration, will be delivered online.
+Based on current government guidelines and the possibility that a number of international students will have to complete a period of 14 days of self-quarantine on arrival, the first two weeks of the programme, including Orientation and Registration, will be delivered online.